• Skip to primary navigation

 • Roughly chop all of the peppers.
 Carefully remove seeds and membranes.
 Add them all to the food processor and pulse until they are well chopped, not pulp, but chopped.
 You may need to do this in a couple of batches.

 • Bring to a hard boil and boil hard for exactly one minute and remove from heat.
-Ladle hot jelly into hot sterile jars.
+Using a ladle and while it is hot, pour jelly into hot sterile jars.

 • Clean the tops of the jars carefully (so you get a good seal).
-Place lids on jars and screw on the rings.
+Place lids on jars and screw bands on jars.

 • Place jars in boiling water bath for 10 minutes - this will help seal the jars.
 Make sure the entire jar is submerged.